alexstaravoitau/KITTI-Dataset/README.md

   <img src="pcl_data.gif" alt="Point cloud data with labels"/>
 </p>

-For a more in-depth exploration and implementation details see [project notebook](kitti-dataset.ipynb).
+For a more in-depth exploration and implementation details [see notebook](kitti-dataset.ipynb).